tzrikka/revchat/docs/workflows/bitbucket.md

 > [!NOTE]
 > Bitbucket events don't pinpoint changes like GitHub, details can be determined only by storing a snapshot of the PR's metadata and comparing it between update events (or with Bitbucket API calls, but we're avoiding doing that whenever possible).

-- If the PR is a draft - abort (ignore this event)
-- If converted into a draft - same as [PR Declined](#pr-declined)
-- If the PR is converted from a draft to marked-as-ready - same as [PR Created](#pr-created)
+- If the PR is marked as a draft / ready to review - announce it
-- If the PR doesn't have a Slack channel - abort
 - Count the total number of commits in the PR (via API)
 - If the PR title is edited
   - Mention the editing user in a Slack message